ttegt/DataProducts/pitch.md

 Shiny M&Ms
 ========================================================
 author: Tom Tegtmeyer
-date: Tue May 17 12:40:03 2016
+date: Wed May 18 12:02:37 2016

 Introduction
 ========================================================

 A common introductory statistics class experiment involves using the color distribution of Milk Chocolate M&Ms candies to demonstrate the $\chi^2$ goodness-of-fit test.

-With this Shiny app, the user just inputs the M&M color frequencies and selects a level of significance for the goodness-of-fit test.
+With this Shiny app, the user just inputs the M&M color sample frequencies and selects a level of significance for the goodness-of-fit test.
+The app will perform the necessary calculations and state the conclusion of the test.
+(A distribution of 24% blue, 13% brown, 16% green, 20% orange, 13% red, and 14% yellow M&Ms is assumed.)

 Using the App
 ========================================================